bmunzenb/download/core/README.md

 Create a `TargetFactory` that defines where the contents of a URL should be written to when downloaded.
 There are three options available:
-1. `URLPathFileTargetFactory` will write the contents of all URLs to a directory structure derived from the URL paths.
+1. `URLPathFileTargetFactory` will write the contents of all URLs to a directory structure derived from the URL paths via a `PathSpec`.
 2. `FileTargetFactory` will write the contents of all URLs to the specified file.
 This supports appending to the file for each URL so that the contents of all URLs are concatenated together.
 This is useful if the server has chunked a large file across